lvanschilfgaarde/lordcephei.github.io/pages/lmgf-tutorial.md

 ##### _1\.Building an input file_

-Before starting working with this tutorial we advise you to read through the [ASA-tutorial](https://lordcephei.github.io/asa-doc/) which explains building an imput file in more details.
-Here we'll focus on the part of it specific for using with **lmgf**{: style="color: blue"}.
+Before starting working with this tutorial we advise you to read through the [ASA-tutorial](https://lordcephei.github.io/asa-doc/) which explains building an imput file in more details (you can allso look through the [input](https://lordcephei.github.io/buildingfpinput/) described in a full-potential context).
+Here we'll focus on the part of it specific for using with **lmgf**{: style="color: blue"} not covered there.

 To get started, **copy** **doc/demos/asa-copt/init.copt**{: style="color: green"} to your working directory.
 Inspect the init file and you will see it contains just the minimum structural information, apart from one line supplying some information about the magnetic structure: